-- Blackleg pathogens overwinter on infected residue.
+- The blackleg pathogen overwinters on infected residue.
 Maintain a break between canola crops to allow time for crop residue to decompose – a minimum break of 2 years is recommended.

 - Scout canola fields regularly for blackleg symptoms and incidence to help determine the effectiveness of your blackleg management plan.
 See below for scouting tips.

 - Plant only canola varieties rated R (resistant) or MR (moderately resistant) to blackleg.
 Rotate varieties to bring a mix of blackleg resistance genes and sources to the field over time.
-Use a blackleg race identification test to determine predominant races in the field and help match appropriate resistance sources.
+Use a blackleg race identification test to determine predominant races in the field and help match appropriate major gene resistance.

 - Consider fungicide options: a fungicide seed treatment is available for many canola varieties to protect plants when they are most susceptible; an early season foliar fungicide application can help to prevent yield losses in higher risk situations.

-- During non-canola years, control volunteer canola and other Brassica weeds (e.g. stinkweed, shepherd’s purse, wild mustard and flixweed) to prevent blackleg build up in the field.
+- During non-canola years, control volunteer canola and other Brassica weeds (e.g. stinkweed, shepherd’s purse, wild mustard and flixweed) to prevent build up of the blackleg pathogen in the field.

 Although symptoms of blackleg appear throughout the season, the optimal time to scout for the disease is just before swathing or around 60% seed colour change.